X

 B’teavon

-B’teavon is a 4-day culinary exploration through the tastes, history, diversity and connections of all things Jewish food culture developed in partnership with The Gefilteria (co)LABS at Ramah Darom.
-This is an adult program welcoming guests ages 21 and up.*
+B’teavon is a 4-day culinary exploration through the tastes, history, diversity, and connections of all things Jewish food culture developed in partnership with The Gefilteria (co)LABS at Ramah Darom.

 Gefilteria logo